NTechInternational/slap/python/readme.md

                  {variableName : value}, note variableName has '&' prepended
       facets: list of facets selected stored as {facetName : value}
+      isOverwritten : boolean indicating whether the question is valid or not, used when restoring the back.
 ```

 * __visitorSession__: This collection stores information about the user's submission for the session